-Space is not really the place - for your body, anyway.
-Zero gravity has a myriad of effects on your body.
-It affects everything from your mind to your circulation, and changes your nervous system and bones... at least until you return to Earth.
+Space is not really designed for the human body.
+Zero gravity has a myriad of effects on us, and it influences everything from how the mind works to the body's circulatory conditions.
+Zero gravity can even implement changes to the nervous system as well as to bones, at least until the human body returns to Earth.

 Your Body Is Exposed To A LOT Of Radiation In Space

 In space, there is no ozone layer serving as protection against harmful rays.
 Astronauts are significantly more exposed to radiation, which can get to the core of the space traveler's DNA.
 Radiation exposure in the short term, as we already know, can lead to nausea, vomiting, and bloody diarrhea.
 In the longer term, it can be fatal, with cancer being the most prevalent threat.
 Sterility is also a possibility, as is gene mutation, which can be passed down through generations.